 - Clean all windows, mirrors, and light lenses (front, back, side) to assure that you can "see" and "be seen."
-Reposition any mirrors or other fixtures to provide an unobstructed view (front, sides, and back) from the driver's seat. - Remove or secure all loose fixtures (e.g., awnings, flags, antennas, portable lights) to keep them from falling from the motor home when the motor home is in motion. - Make a "walk-around" visual inspection of the motor home to note any irregularities (e.g., loose trim) or problems (e.g., low tires); correct noted problems accordingly. - Check all exterior storage-compartment and generator-compartment doors to make sure that they are properly latched.
-If need be, check inside all exterior compartments to make sure that all cargo and equipment are properly secured so that they won't work loose and become hazards during sudden starts and stops. - Check tires for proper inflation (i.e., cold inflation pressure: 100 psig); if the motor home has not been used, make sure that the "cold inflation" pressure is maintained.
-If the motor home has very recently been used, make sure that the "hot inflation" pressure (see the tire-manufacturer's literature to determine appropriate "hot inflation" pressure) is maintained.
-All tire pressures should be within 1-2 pounds (psig) of each other.
+Reposition any mirrors or other fixtures to provide an unobstructed view (front, sides, and back) from the driver's seat (see Chapter 9 for details).
+When another driver takes over, reposition the mirrors and other fixtures for that driver. - Remove or secure all loose exterior fixtures (e.g., awnings, flags, antennas, portable lights) to keep them from falling from the motor home when the motor home is in motion. - Make a "walk-around" visual inspection of the motor home to note any irregularities (e.g., loose trim) or problems (e.g., under/over inflated tires; abrasions or nicks on the tires); correct noted problems accordingly. - Check all exterior storage-compartment and generator-compartment doors to make sure that they are properly latched and locked.
+If need be, check inside all exterior compartments to make sure that all cargo and equipment are properly secured so that they won't work loose and become hazards during sudden starts and stops.

-- Examine wheel lug nuts to assure their proper tightness.
-If any lug nuts were found to be loose, first check the fit of the wheel to the hub to make sure that the wheel is not mis-mounted which would produce a "wobbly" wheel when the motor home is in motion, then tighten the lug nuts. - Check all fluid levels (e.g., engine oil, transmission fluid, coolant, power-steering fluid, brake fluid, battery fluid [if applicable], windshield-washer solvent) to assure correct levels are maintained.
-Fill any low reservoirs, as needed. - DO NOT SUBSTITUTE any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-in most instances, substitutions are not acceptable and may void warranties. - Prior to starting the motor-home engine, make sure that all lines (e.g., water, sewer) and electrical-power cords are disconnected and properly stowed. - Assure that the leveling jacks are in the "travel" position. - After entering the motor home, make sure that the electrically-actuated, retractable step has properly operated to retract the step fully before starting the engine of the motor home.
+- Check tires for proper inflation (i.e., cold inflation pressure: 100 psig or so); if the motor home has not been used, make sure that the "cold inflation" pressure is maintained.
+If the motor home has very recently been used, make sure that the "hot inflation" pressure (see the tire manufacturer's literature to determine appropriate "hot inflation" pressure) is maintained.
+All tire pressures should be within 1-2 pounds (psig) of each other, unless weight loading dictates otherwise (see Chapter 14, Section 14-23). - Examine wheel lug nuts to assure their proper tightness.
+If any lug nuts were found to be loose, first check the fit of the wheel to the hub to make sure that the wheel is not mis-mounted which would produce a "wobbly" wheel when the motor home is in motion, then tighten the lug nuts. - Check all fluid levels (e.g., engine oil, transmission fluid, coolant, power-steering fluid, brake fluid,\ battery fluid [if applicable], windshield-washer solvent) to assure correct levels are maintained.
+Fill any low reservoirs, as needed. - DO NOT SUBSTITUTE any other fluids for specified oils, transmission fluid, brake fluid, or other hydraulic fluids-in most instances, substitutions are not acceptable and may void warranties. - Prior to starting the motor-home engine, make sure that all lines (e.g., water, sewer) and electrical power cords are disconnected and properly stowed. - Assure that the leveling jacks are in the "travel" position. - After entering the motor home, make sure that the electrically-actuated, retractable step has properly operated to retract the step fully before starting the engine of the motor home.